Injective stabilization of additive functors. III. Asymptotic stabilization of the tensor product: Stable homology

-A homological analog of Mislin's cohomological $P$-completion, called the $J$-completion, was defined by M.~Triulzi in his PhD thesis~\cite{Tr}\footnote{The authors are grateful to Lucho Avramov for bringing this work to our attention and to Lars Christensen for sending us a copy of it}.
+A homological analog of Mislin's cohomological $P$-completion, called the $J$-completion, was defined by M.~Triulzi in his PhD thesis~\cite{Tr}.
 Like its cohomological prototype, it is defined on connected sequences of functors, but even if the original sequence is cohomological, the result doesn't seem to be cohomological\footnote{This is related to the fact that the inverse limit is not an exact functor.}; one can only claim that the resulting sequence is connected.
 For reference, we denote it by $\mathrm{M}{_i}F$.